 This course is very collaborative, students enjoy learning together, making mistakes together and sorting them out together.
-The challenge of the course is exciting and the feeling of achievement each lesson (well maybe not each lesson!) is invigorating.
+The challenge of the course is exciting and the feeling of achievement each lesson is invigorating.
 Students are regularly boosted by small wins and genuinely feel proud of the progress they make from the beginning of the course to the submission of the demanding Internal Assessment.
-Computer Science teachers are hard to find and we are lucky enough to have 3 subject specialists in school, all passionate about the discipline.
-The delivery of the course is enhanced by outside speakers such as George Boukeas who works on the Astro Pi project at the European Space Agency.
-He was very impressed by the students' questions on Genetic Algorithms and they were excited to hear about his job and the projects he is working on.
-We also arrange trips such as attendance at the "Computer Science in Action" conference in London and have local contacts to support students with authentic work experience.
+Computer Science teachers are hard to find, and we are lucky enough to have 3 subject specialists in school, all passionate about the discipline.
+The delivery of the course is enhanced by trips to" Computer

+Science in Action" in London, outside speakers such as George Boukeas who works on the Astro Pi project at the European Space Agency.
+He was extremely impressed by the students' questions on Genetic Algorithms, and they were excited to hear about his job and the projects he is working on and have local contacts to support students with authentic work experience.
 We extend a warm welcome to the department.